-Child- and Dependent-Care Credit
+Child and Dependent Care Credit

-To claim the child- and dependent-care credit, Form IT-216, Claim for Child and Dependent Care Credit, must be completed and attached to Form IT-150, IT-201, or IT-203.
+To claim the child and dependent care credit, Form IT-216, Claim for Child and Dependent Care Credit, must be completed and attached to Form IT-150, IT-201, or IT-203.

-Where a taxpayer qualifies to claim the federal child- and dependent-care credit, the NYS childand dependent-care credit can be claimed (whether or not the federal credit is actually claimed).
+Where a taxpayer qualifies to claim the federal child and dependent care credit, the NYS child and dependent care credit can be claimed (whether or not the federal credit is actually claimed).
 The NYS credit is based on a percentage of the federal credit.

-The NYS child- and dependent-care credit is a minimum of 20% and can be as much as 110% of the federal credit, depending on the amount of the taxpayer's New York AGI.
+The NYS child and dependent care credit is a minimum of 20% and can be as much as 110% of the federal credit, depending on the amount of the taxpayer's NYAGI.

 The credit is available to resident, part-year resident, and nonresident individuals.
-NYS residents and part-year residents may qualify for a refund of any child- and dependent-care credit in excess of their NYS tax liabilities.
-Nonresidents do not qualify for a refund of the NYS child- and dependentcare credit.
+NYS residents and part-year residents may qualify for a refund of any child and dependent care credit in excess of their NYS tax liabilities.
+Nonresidents do not qualify for a refund of the NYS child and dependent care credit.

-Where a claim for the federal child- and dependent-care credit, was not claimed a claim for the NYS child- and dependent-care credit can still be claimed where all four of the following apply:
+Where a federal child and dependent care credit was not claimed, the NYS child and dependent care credit can still be claimed where all four of the following apply:

 - 1. The taxpayer's filing status is single, head of household, qualifying widow(er) with dependent child, or married filing joint return.
 However, see the special rule for married persons filing separate federal and NYS returns in the instructions for Form IT-216, Claim for Child and Dependent Care Credit. - 2.
-The care was provided so the taxpayer (and the taxpayer's spouse, if the taxpayer was married) could work or look for work.
+The dependent care was provided so the taxpayer (and the taxpayer's spouse, if the taxpayer was married) could work or look for work.
 However, if the taxpayer did not find a job and has no earned income for the year, the taxpayer cannot take the credit.
 If the taxpayer's spouse was a student or disabled, see the instructions for Form IT-216. - 3.
 The taxpayer's child (or other qualifying person(s) for whom the care was provided) lived in the same home with the taxpayer for more than half the year. - 4.
 The person who provided the care was not the taxpayer's spouse, the parent of the taxpayer's qualifying child under age 13, or a person whom the taxpayer can claim as a dependent.
-If the taxpayer's child provided the care, he or she must have been age 19 or older by the end of 2008.
+If the taxpayer's child provided the care, he or she must have been age 19 or older by the end of 2010.